LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/id_with_megan.rst

 	* Do you think algorithm is always correct?

 To output the taxonomic assignment for all of the OTUs for use in analysis, we need to select all of the nodes.
-You can do this by going to :menuselection:`​Select --> All Nodes`​.
-Then go to :menuselection:`​File --> Export --> Text (CSV) Format​`.
-For the :menuselection:`Choose data to export:` field, select ​:menuselection:`readName_to_taxonPath​`, click OK and select your output location.
+You can do this by going to :menuselection:`Select --> All Nodes`​.
+Then go to :menuselection:`File --> Export --> Text (CSV) Format`.
+For the :menuselection:`Choose data to export:` field, select ​:menuselection:`readName_to_taxonPath`, click OK and select your output location.
 This generates a comma-separated table with the OTU name and full NCBI taxon path of the assigned node.

 Next Steps
 ==========